 Thyroid nodules are very common and usually are asymptomatic.
 Thyroid nodules are abnormal growths in the thyroid gland that may be felt as a lump in the throat.

-Because the majority of these nodules are benign (more than 95%) the evaluation and treatment of thyroid nodules is usually conservative.
+Because the majority of these nodules are benign (more than 95%) the evaluation and treatment of thyroid nodules in New Jersey ENT clinic is usually conservative.

 Thyroid Nodule In Depth